-Lets just start here.
-Thyme essential oil has many actions and uses, powerful uses.
-It should be in everyone’s medicine cabinet.
+As an essential oil, Thyme has many actions and uses, powerful uses.
+It (in my humble opinion) should be in everyone’s medicine cabinet.

 Thyme Essential Oil Actions